We explore wild knowledge based on data-knowledge structuring technologies for collaborative abduction

 Equipment

-Motion capture, force plate, eye camera, knowledge structuring support system, knowledge sharing system, etc.
+Motion capture systems, force plates, eye-tracking equipment, knowledge structuring support systems, knowledge sharing systems

 Teaching policy